-Cosmo and Silvia visit their younger brother Vince in Berkeley, where he attends college.
-Named after the 18th Century bishop and philosopher, George Berkeley, this university town has long been a major center of social change and civic unrest.
-Berkeley reminds Cosmo of Philadelphia’s University City, and as he peers inside a cafe that reminds him of a cafe near his apartment, he realizes that it has only been one week since he has been on the road.
-Although only one week, it feels like a life-time as so much has happened within this short time period.
+Cosmo and Silvia visit their younger brother, Vince, in Berkeley, California, where he attends college.
+Named after the eighteenth-century bishop and philosopher George Berkeley, this university town has long been associated with social change, political activism, and civic unrest.
+Berkeley reminds Cosmo of Philadelphia’s University City, and when he peers into a café that resembles one near his apartment, he realizes that he has been on the road for only one week.
+Though brief in time, the journey already feels like a lifetime—so much has happened in such a short span.

-The three siblings decide to go to the cafe after hitting a nearby bookstore, where Cosmo shocks Vince by purchasing a Carlos Castaneda book.
-“Who are you?
-And what have you done with my brother?”
-Vince says as Cosmo goes to pay for the book.
-To this, Silvia responds, “I think our big brother might be changing Vince.”
+After stopping at a nearby independent bookstore, the three siblings head to the café.
+There, Cosmo surprises Vince by purchasing a Carlos Castaneda book, a choice that seems wildly out of character.
+“Who are you, and what have you done with my brother?”
+Vince jokes as Cosmo goes to pay.
+Silvia laughs and replies, “I think our big brother might be changing, Vince.”

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”